Sir-Boops/compose-pleroma/README.md

 # Compose-pleroma

-This script will automatically build and initialize a basic pleroma install
+This script will automatically build and initialize a basic pleroma install.
+With optional onion federation support!

 ## What you need
 All you need to use this script is